meddulla/Story/README.md

 ##  INTRODUCTION

 Story is a simple BDD tool for PHP 5.2 and above.
-There are other tools available, like Behat and RSpec but they are 5.3 only.
-I have ongoing projects built in 5.2 and I wanted a simple bdd tool to help me better test them, so I built it: Story, a really simple BDD tool for PHP 5.2 and above.

 ##  GET STARTED